 Many different techniques are available to improve the abdominal contours, the techniques vary largely based on how extensive liposuction is utilised and the length of the abdominal incision which is required.

-1 – Mini Tummy Tuck or Mini Abdominoplasty – usually not including tummy muscle repair
+1 – Mini Abdominoplasty – usually not including muscle repair

-A mini tummy tuck or mini abdominoplasty targets predominantly the lower abdomen below the belly button (umbilicus).
+A mini abdominoplasty targets predominantly the lower abdomen below the belly button (umbilicus).
 This is an excellent option for many patients with excellent skin quality on the majority of the abdomen however, are affected by excess fatty tissue and loose overlying skin limited to the lower abdomen.

-The scar with a mini tummy tuck is only a few centimetres longer than a caesarean section scar and is always hidden within your bikini line.
-During a mini tummy tuck Dr Turner frequently performs liposuction to the remaining abdominal area and repair any muscle separation if required to give an overall improvement to the whole abdomen.
+The scar is only a few centimetres longer than a caesarean section scar and is always hidden within your bikini line.
+During this procedure Dr Turner frequently performs liposuction to the remaining abdominal area and repair any muscle separation if required to give an overall improvement to the whole abdomen.

-2 – Full Abdominoplasty or Full Tummy Tuck – including muscle repair
+2 – Full Abdominoplasty – including muscle repair

-A full abdominoplasty or tummy tuck targets both the lower and upper abdomen.
+A full abdominoplasty targets both the lower and upper abdomen.
 During a full abdominoplasty the entire abdominal skin is re-draped and the underlying abdominal muscles are tightened.
-Due to the amount of abdominal area skin that is removed during a full tummy tuck the umbilicus or belly button is moved into a new position through a new often small opening.
+Due to the amount of abdominal area skin that is removed the umbilicus or belly button is moved into a new position through a new often small opening.
 Dr Turner can create his signature designer belly button for you.

-3 – Extended Abdominoplasty – a longer incision to reach reduce the sides & flanks
+3 – Extended Abdominoplasty – a longer incision to reach and reduce the sides & flanks

-Many of our patients that seek a tummy tuck often have concerns with excess fatty tissue in surrounding areas, not just the abdomen and flanks.
-To give an ideal contour to the torso, it is often necessary to add liposuction to the adjacent regions like the lower back and hip/thigh regions to give that sought after hourglass figure and feminine lower back curve.
+Many of our patients who seek an abdominoplasty often have concerns with excess fatty tissue in surrounding areas, not just the abdomen and flanks.
+Liposuction to the adjacent regions like the lower back and hip/thigh regions may also be recommended for best results.